 Scourge of parvo strikes dogs in coal towns Mon, 15 Sep 2014 17:42:03 -0700 WHEN Moranbah pet owner Vanessa Reed's puppy Sarg became ill she thought it might be car sickness.
 Read more

 EXCHANGE: Parvovirus attacking puppies in Illinois Mon, 01 Sep 2014 02:35:05 -0700 BLOOMINGTON, Ill.
 (AP) - As Abigail E. Rigby, a 1-year-old pug, had her yearly checkup and vaccinations on Aug.
 12 at Bortell Animal Hospital in Bloomington, she was standing up to two infectious diseases that have sickened an untold number of dogs this summer in in Central Illinois. ...
 Read more

-Free parvovirus clinics offered after at least 15 dogs die Tue, 19 Aug 2014 06:37:00 GMT Residents in Lowell are being warned to keep a close eye on their dogs after a recent outbreak of parvovirus has killed at least 15 dogs in the past two weeks.
-According to the American Society for the Prevention of Cruelty to Animals, parvovirus is a ...
+Free parvovirus clinics offered after at least 15 dogs die Mon, 18 Aug 2014 17:42:07 -0700 Residents in Lowell are being warned to keep a close eye on their dogs after a recent outbreak of parvovirus has killed at least 15 in the past two weeks.
 Read more

 Parvovirus is a viral disease of dogs.
 It affects puppies much more frequently than it affects adult dogs.
 The virus likes to grow in rapidly dividing cells.
 The intestinal lining has the biggest concentration of rapidly dividing cells in a puppy's body.
 The virus attacks and kills these cells, causing diarrhea (often bloody), depression and suppression of white blood cells -- which come from another group of rapidly dividing cells.
 In very young puppies it can infect the heart muscle and lead to "sudden" death.